Dynatrace/ace-box/user-skel/ansible/roles/monaco/Readme.md

 This task applies configuration of the selected projects under the monaco projects root folder.
 You need to specify them as input variables shown under "vars" parameter.

-You can also apply environment variables that is needed for monaco configurations under "apply.environment" parameter.
+You can also apply environment variables that is needed for monaco configurations.

 ```yaml
 - include_role: